-- The impacts on the masses of entrants and of active firms depend, often critically, on whether the elasticity of the distribution of the marginal cost is increasing or decreasing with Pareto-distributed productivity being the knife-edge case. - In a multi-market setting, competitive pressures are stronger in larger markets.
+- The impact on the mass of active firms depends, often critically, on whether the elasticity of the distribution of the marginal cost is increasing or decreasing with Pareto-distributed productivity being the knife-edge case. - In a multi-market setting, competitive pressures are stronger in larger markets.
 And more productive firms sort themselves into larger markets under the 2nd Law.
 Due to this composition effect, the weighted-generalized mean of the markup (pass-through) rates can be higher (lower under the 3rd Law) in larger (thus more competitive) markets.
 This result suggests a caution when interpreting the evidence that compares the average markup and pass-through rates across markets with different sizes.

 Here's the roadmap.
 In section 2, we formally introduce the H.S.A. class of demand systems and apply it to the (closed economy version of) Melitz model.
-We show, under some mild regularity conditions, that the markup and pass-through rates of firms with the marginal cost ψ can be expressed as $\mu(\psi/A)$ and $\rho(\psi/A)$, both differentiable functions of a single variable, ψ/A , the firm's "normalized cost", where A is the inverse measure of competitive pressures; it is the equilibrium value of the single aggregator, which serves a sufficient statistic that captures all the equilibrium interactions across firms, and hence higher competitive pressures, a lower A, act as a magnifier of firm heterogeneity.
-We also show that the profit, the revenue, and the employment of a ψ -firm can be expressed as $\pi(\psi/A)L$, $r(\psi/A)L$ and $\ell(\psi/A)L$, all differentiable functions of ψ/A , multiplied by market size L. Then, we derive the equilibrium conditions in terms of A and the cutoff marginal cost, ψ_c and show that the equilibrium is uniquely determined (Figure 1) as a differentiable function of F_e/L and F/L, where F_e is the entry cost and F the overhead cost.
+We show, under some mild regularity conditions, that the markup and pass-through rates of firms with the marginal cost $\psi$ can be expressed as $\mu(\psi/A)$ and $\rho(\psi/A)$ , both differentiable functions of a single variable, $\psi/A$ , the firm's "normalized cost", where A is the inverse measure of competitive pressures; it is the equilibrium value of the single aggregator, which serves a sufficient statistic that captures all the equilibrium interactions across firms, and hence higher competitive pressures, a lower A, act as a magnifier of firm heterogeneity.
+We also show that the profit, the revenue, and the employment of a $\psi$ -firm can be expressed as $\pi(\psi/A)L$ , $r(\psi/A)L$ and $\ell(\psi/A)L$ , all differentiable functions of $\psi/A$ , multiplied by market size L. Then, we derive the equilibrium conditions in terms of A and the cutoff marginal cost, $\psi_c$ and show that the equilibrium is uniquely determined (Figure 1) as a differentiable function of $F_e/L$ and F/L, where $F_e$ is the entry cost and F the overhead cost.

-In section 3, we revisit the Melitz model under CES, which implies constant markup rate $\mu(\psi/A) = \mu > 1$ and complete pass-through, $\rho(\psi/A) = 1$.
+In section 3, we revisit the Melitz model under CES, which implies constant markup rate $\mu(\psi/A) = \mu > 1$ and complete pass-through, $\rho(\psi/A) = 1$ .
 We offer a simpler proof of the existence of the unique equilibrium (Figure 2) and a reproduction of the well-known results; We also show that the sign of the elasticity of the marginal cost distribution determines comparative statics on the masses of the entrance and active firms, with Pareto-distributed firm productivity being the knife-edge case (Proposition 1).